Swimarin Family Handbook

 First Practices

-The first two days of practice are assessment days for new swimmers to determine if your child is swim team ready or if they require further lessons through our Shark Pup program.
+Assessment days are held during the first week of practice (or by appointment) for new swimmers to determine if your child is swim team-ready or if they require further lessons through our Shark Pup program.
 Returning swimmers practice as normal.

 Note: Your child may require more than one day of assessment, this is not uncommon for new and/or younger swimmers.

 It is not necessary to attend every practice, but our Head Coach recommends you attend as much as your schedule permits.
-Typically, a good goal is any 3 days per week that you are able to attend.
+Typically, a good goal is any 3 days per week that you can attend.
 This will offer the best opportunities for your children to see improvements in endurance, speed, and technique.

 REQUIRED GEAR AND OPTIONAL MERCHANDISE